jwtowner/lug/README.md

 To compile the demonstration with GCC, save the code above to a file named `demo.cpp` and use the following command, making sure to substitute `<path-to-lug>` with the location of `lug` on your filesystem:

 `g++ -std=c++17 -I<path-to-lug> -o demo demo.cpp`

 Then run the demonstration executable with the following command:

 `./demo`

 You should see the output:

 `2 * (3 + 4) = 14`

-The above example demonstrates:
+In summary, the above example demonstrates:
-- Lexical rules with semantic actions to convert matched text into values
+- Lexical rules with semantic actions to convert matched text into values.
-- Recursive grammar rules for handling nested expressions
+- Recursive grammar rules for handling nested expressions.
-- Operator precedence through hierarchical rule structure (multiplication before addition)
+- Operator precedence through hierarchical rule structure (multiplication before addition).
-- Attribute capture and propagation for expression evaluation
+- Attribute capture and propagation for expression evaluation.
-- Environment management for storing and retrieving parsed results
+- Environment management for storing and retrieving parsed results.

 Syntax Reference
 ---